chiageng/tp/docs/DeveloperGuide.md

 2. A `LogicManager` object invokes the `execute` method of a `RemindCommand` object.
 3. The `execute` method of the `RemindCommand` object invokes the `updateFilteredPersonList` method of its `Model` argument to update the view of the application to show contacts with note deadlines from today onwards.
-4. The `execute` method of the `NoteCommand` object returns a `CommandResult` object which stores the data regarding the completion of the `remind` command.
+4. The `execute` method of the `RemindCommand` object returns a `CommandResult` object which stores the data regarding the completion of the `remind` command.

 #### Example Usage